 Maintain and increase our visibility online and through social media (1, 2, 3, 4, 6)

-Expand use of social media by starting and developing a Twitter persona.
+Expand use of social media with Facebook and by starting and developing a Twitter persona.
 (1,2,3,4,6)

-To participate and have a visible presence in sportfishing:

-Trade organizations,

-Recreational clubs,

-Retail corporations, via in-store displays

-Youth organizations (1, 2, 3).

 Develop a Press Release and a related Marketing Plan plan to announce the new ORCA Administration with the main objective of promoting the Club's Purpose, Mission and 501(c)(3) status.

 To survey existing and perspective members regarding their impressions of club accessibility, relevance and performance (1, 4, 5).